panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 React then checks whether the new state differs from previous one.
 If the state has been updated, React re-renders the component and `useReducer()` returns the new state value: `[newState, ...] = useReducer(...)`.

+All these details of how `useReducer()` works is based on the [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview).

 If all these terms sound too abstract, then you have the right feeling!
 Let's see how `useReducer()` works in an interesting example.

-## 2. Example: implementing a stopwatch
+## 2. Implementing a stopwatch

 Now let's see how all the terms involving the work of `useReducer()` hook work toghether in an example.